Sustainable design: Economically and socially sustainable design

-Environmentally sustainable design is most beneficial when it works hand-in-hand with the other two counterparts of sustainable design – the economic and socially sustainable designs.
-These three terms are often coined under the title "triple bottom line."
-In addition to financial terms, value can also be measured in relation to natural capital (the biosphere and earth's resources), social capital (the norms and networks that enable collective action), and human capital (the sum total of knowledge, experience, intellectual property, and labor available to society).
+Environmentally sustainable design is often considered alongside economic and social sustainability.
+Together, these dimensions are commonly described through the triple bottom line of people, planet and profit.
+In addition to financial value, sustainable design may consider natural capital such as ecosystems and resources, social capital such as networks and institutions, and human capital such as knowledge, skills and labour.

-In some countries the term sustainable design is known as ecodesign, green design or environmental design.
-Victor Papanek, embraced social design and social quality and ecological quality, but did not explicitly combine these areas of design concern in one term.
-Sustainable design and design for sustainability are more common terms, including the triple bottom line (people, planet and profit).
-Advocates like Ecothis.EU campaign urge all three considerations be taken into account when designing a circular economy.
+Related terms include ecodesign, green design and environmental design.
+Victor Papanek addressed social and ecological quality in design, while later usage of sustainable design and design for sustainability more explicitly incorporates the triple bottom line.
+Advocates of circular-economy approaches argue that environmental, economic and social considerations should be addressed together.

 Aspects of environmentally sustainable design

 Emotionally durable design

-According to Jonathan Chapman of Carnegie Mellon University, emotionally durable design reduces the consumption and waste of natural resources by increasing the resilience of relationships established between consumers and products."
-Essentially, product replacement is delayed by strong emotional ties.
+According to Jonathan Chapman of Carnegie Mellon University, emotionally durable design can reduce the consumption and waste of natural resources by increasing the resilience of relationships between consumers and products.
+In this view, product replacement may be delayed when users develop stronger emotional ties to objects.
 In his book, Emotionally Durable Design: Objects, Experiences & Empathy, Chapman describes how "the process of consumption is, and has always been, motivated by complex emotional drivers, and is about far more than just the mindless purchasing of newer and shinier things; it is a journey towards the ideal or desired self, that through cyclical loops of desire and disappointment, becomes a seemingly endless process of serial destruction".
 Therefore, a product requires an attribute, or number of attributes, which extend beyond utilitarianism.

 According to Chapman, "emotional durability" can be achieved through consideration of the following five elements: